nextcloud/documentation/admin_manual/configuration/auth_ldap.rst

 Port:
   The port on which to connect to the LDAP server.
 The field is disabled in the beginning of a new configuration.
-The port will be detected automatically, if the LDAP server is running on a standard port.
+If the LDAP server is running on a standard port, the port will be detected automatically.
 After ownCloud attempted to determine the port, the field will be enabled for user input.
 A successfully found port will be inserted by ownCloud, of course.